 NPI means the National Provider Identifier, a unique national identification number issued by the federal government to all providers who bill health insurance plans.

 Pain Management Training means the education and training required by M.G.L. c.
-94C, § 18.
+94C, § 18(e).
 Such training shall include, but not be limited to, education in opioids and other pain-relieving medications, training in effective pain management, training in how to identify patients at high risk for substance abuse, and training on how to counsel patients on the side effects and addictive natures of prescription medicines and their proper storage and disposal.

 Personal Data has the same meaning in 243 CMR 2.00 as it does in M.G.L. c.
 66A, § 1.